awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Python.02.md

 1. Extract the data file \(`moviedata.json`\) from the archive\.

-1. Copy and paste the `moviedata.json` file into your current directory\.
+1. Copy the `moviedata.json` file into your current directory\.

 ## Step 2\.2: Load the Sample Data into the Movies Table<a name="GettingStarted.Python.02.02"></a>

 After you download the sample data, you can run the following program to populate the `Movies` table\.

-1. Copy and paste the following program into a file named `MoviesLoadData.py`:
+1. Copy the following program and paste it into a file named `MoviesLoadData.py`\.

    ```
    #